DenJens/Hangfire.Documentation/configuration/using-sql-server.rst

    GlobalConfiguration.Configuration.UseSqlServerStorage("<name or connection string>", options);

 You can isolate HangFire database access to just the HangFire schema.
 You need to create a separate HangFire user and grant the user access only to the HangFire schema.
 The HangFire user will only be able to alter the HangFire schema.
 Below is an example of using a `contained database user <https://msdn.microsoft.com/en-us/library/ff929188.aspx/>`_ for HangFire.
-The HangFire user has least privileges required but still allows it to upgrade the schema correctly in the future.
+The HangFire user has the minimum privileges required that still allows it to upgrade the schema correctly in the future.

 .. code-block:: sql